College Access & Student Success Outreach

 EFC Members excel at providing free, innovative college access, student success, and financial literacy programs in their states.

-In 2017, EFC Members provided over 2.5 million families the resources needed to successfully plan, save, and pay for college.
+In the past year, EFC Members provided over 2.5 million families the resources needed to successfully plan, save, and pay for college.
 EFC Members’ free public service programs include FAFSA completion events and help centers, scholarship programs, college planning centers, financial aid workshops and information sessions for students and parents, financial literacy training workshops for elementary, middle, and high school students, and support services and programs for members of the military, veterans, and at-risk and low-income youth, including homeless and foster youth.